Yellow Weather Alert Sunday PM

 FORECAST DISCUSSION:

-Storms diminish in southern Maryland overnight.
-Some patchy fog is possible throughout the Metro Area overnight.
+Sunday starts quiet with patchy fog, but there is a Yellow Weather Alert for the afternoon.
 As a front stalls near the area and tropical moisture returns, we'll track numerous showers and storms again Sunday.
-It won't be a washout Sunday -- but you'll want to stay flexible with plans.
+It won't be a washout -- but you'll want to stay flexible with plans.
 In addition to the heavy rain and flood threat, a few storms could be strong or severe with damaging winds.
+Critical timing for most storms are between 2 PM and 8 PM.

 Sunday PM and Monday PM are Yellow Weather Alert days.
 The best chance of showers and storms will be in the afternoon and evening hours, during peak daytime heating.
 Expect some thin spots in the clouds and some sunshine around late morning to early afternoon each day, with more cloud cover in the overnights and early mornings.

-Also happening this weekend - the peak of the Perseid Meteor Shower!
+Also happening Sunday night - the peak of the Perseid Meteor Shower!

 DETAILED FORECAST: